soumik12345/psynapse/README.md

 This example demonstrates division by zero error handling:
 1. The demo starts with a divide-by-zero error
+2. The Divide node is **highlighted with a red border**
-2. A toast notification appears and execution pauses
+3. A toast notification appears and execution pauses
-3. Change the denominator to a non-zero value
+4. Change the denominator to a non-zero value
-4. Click the ✕ button on the toast
+5. Click the ✕ button on the toast
-5. Execution resumes and the error is resolved!
+6. The red border disappears and execution resumes
+7. If error is fixed, the graph continues normally!

 ## Extending Psynapse